Silvery: History

 Early shows comprised theatrical affairs, featuring bubble machines, Victorian uniforms, sword fights and flowers, The band gained a cult following and attracted reviews in NME as well as invitations to play at venues including KOKO in Camden, and O2 Wireless festival in Hyde Park, London.
 In the Summer of 2007 the band was picked up by Blow Up Records.

 Their debut release was a double A-side single "Horrors" / "Orders", the accompanying video appeared on MTV2 and in Topshop branches around the UK.
 Their next single "Devil in the Detail" and the album Thunderer & Excelsior were released on the same day in August 2008, launched at an in-store performance as part of the Rough Trade East record shop 1st Year anniversary.
-"Devil in the Detail" won a BBC 6 Music roundtable vote against The Streets and Katy Perry, and the station selected the album as Album of the Day on the 12th of August 2009.
+"Devil in the Detail" won a BBC 6 Music roundtable vote against The Streets and Katy Perry, and the station selected the album as Album of the Day on 12 August 2009.
 Positive reviews appeared in publications such as The Word, Q, Artrocker and Clash, who included a track on a covermount CD with their September 2008 issue.
 Steve Lamacq championed the band, stating that they should have been nominated for that year's Mercury Music Prize.

 Following the release of the album, Silvery played a series of one-off shows, most notably British Sea Power's Sing Ye From The Hillside festival at the Tan Hill Inn, Yorkshire.
 The third single "Action Force" was made Lamacq's Single of the Week on his BBC 6 Music show and featured on Chris Evans' BBC Radio 2 Drivetime Juke Box Jury on 21 October 2008.